ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 </figure>

 It is often desired to model and understand the behavior of these systems.
-If we can somehow determine the equation governing the system, it would allow us to evaluate the behavior of the system for more types of signals.
+The idea is that, if we can somehow determine the equation governing the system, it would allow us to evaluate the behavior of the system for different types of signals.
 We can evaluate the effect of the channel on say, on WiFi signals, or blue-tooth signals.
+Further, this analysis can greatly help engineers in design of communication systems.

 ---

 ## Impulse response to Convolution

-Interestingly, it turns out that a system provided with impulse function as input produces its equation as an output.
+The evaulation of equation governing a system might seem a challenging task.
+Surprisingly, there exist an interesting and simple approach to this problem.
+It turns out, when a system provided with impulse function as an input produces its equation as an output.
 This response(or output) of the system, measured using an impulse signal, is known as the ***Impulse response*** of the system.

 $$
 \begin{align*}